The 5-Step Link Building Strategy

 What does building solid relationships have to do with marketing?

-And through building links, we’re doing something far more important: we’re building relationships that will pay off for years to come.
+Through building links in an organized way, we’re doing something far more important: we’re building relationships that will pay off for years to come.

 Link building has been around forever.
 Once it might’ve been known as a black-hat tactic to game the Google of yore into ranking higher for your keywords of choice.